-Many owners report their pets displaying more traditionally intelligent behaviors.
-For example, they may be able to:
+Many owners report their pets displaying more traditionally intelligent behaviors, such as:

-- Recognize the sound of their owner’s voices
+- Recognizing the sound of an owner’s voice.

-- Learn their own name and come when called, usually with the promise of food.
+- Learn to come over with the promise of food.

-- Respond to sounds, such as chirping back when their owners chirp at them
+- Responding to sounds, such as chirping back when their owners chirp at them.

 Can You Train A Hermit Crab?

 In this way, your hermit crab will eventually start to perform that action regularly.
-Is that because it’s smart enough to make the connection?
-Or is it simply following food with blind intention?
-That’s up for debate.
+Is that because it’s smart enough to make the connection, or is it following food with blind intention?

 Can Hermit Crabs Recognize Their Owners?

-There’s no scientific backing to suggest that hermit crabs can recognize or remember faces.
-Even among hermit crab owners, it appears that hermies do not show any indication of this.
+There’s no scientific proof that hermit crabs can recognize or remember faces.

-However, it’s suggested that hermit crabs can learn your tone of voice.
-This ability to detect sound at close range allows hermit crabs to respond to danger in the wild.
-After all, its natural predators aren’t always quiet.
+However, it’s possible that hermit crabs can learn your tone of voice.
+Their ability to detect sound at close range allows hermit crabs to respond to danger.
+After all, their natural predators aren’t always quiet.

-Your hermit crab may respond to the sound of its owner speaking.
-If hermit crabs are well settled and rewarded with food upon hearing that sound, they may react positively each time.
+A hermit crab may respond to the sound of an owner speaking.
+If hermit crabs are well settled and rewarded with food upon hearing that sound, they may react positively.

 Hermit crabs may not be smart the same way that humans are smart.
-However, they do show a sense of intelligence that allows them to adapt and survive.
+However, they show a type of intelligence that allows them to adapt and survive.

-From a scientific perspective, they use their limited brain function to avoid pain, remember dangers, and seek better shells.
-From an owner’s perspective, they’re simple but endearing creatures.
-This allows them to show off their limited intelligence in subtle but meaningful ways.
+From a scientific perspective, hermit crabs use their limited brain function to avoid pain, remember dangers, and seek better shells.